 The Office of Emergency Management suggests the following courses to be taken by any member of the university community:

-If you have any questions about additional training or courses, please do not hesitate to contact the staff with the Office of Emergency Management.
+If you have any questions about additional training or courses, please do not hesitate to contact the Office of Emergency Management.